Qaazh/ClarifAI/README.md

 ## 💡 The Solution: ClarifAI

-OmniParse is a modular, AI-powered framework that automates the process of:
+ClarifAI is a modular, AI-powered framework that automates the process of:

 - 🧼 Cleaning and normalizing free-text material descriptions
 - 🧠 Extracting structured product fields (name, specs, type, etc.)